anya-hichu/ChatDeathRoll/README.md

 Provides roll buttons in chat for death rolling and display results.

-Installable using my custom repository (https://github.com/anya-hichu/DalamudPluginRepo) or from compiled archives.
+Installable using my custom repository (instructions here: https://github.com/anya-hichu/DalamudPluginRepo) or from compiled archives.

 ## Screenshots